-CSS Box Model is a module of CSS that defines the rectangular boxes—including their padding and margin—that are generated for elements and laid out according to the visual formatting model.
+The CSS box model module defines the rectangular boxes, including their padding and margin, that are generated for elements and laid out according to the visual formatting model.

 The Box Model specification defines a set of keywords that refer to the edges of each part of the box, these are used as keyword values in CSS including as a value for the